 - Straight pins

 - Fold bag right sides together and stitch together.
-I used my serger to make the job super fast but you can use a straight stitch with 3/8″ seam allowance.
+I used my serger to make the job super fast but you can use a straight stitch with a 3/8″ seam allowance.

-- Fold over and mieter your corners like we did on this zipper bag.
+- Fold over and miter your corners like we did on this zipper bag.
 I used 1 3/4″ marking from the point.
 The canvas is perfect for finger pressing and there is no need to jump up for the iron.